Miladxsar23/smartstepper/packages/react/README.md

-**smart-stepper: A State Machine-Driven Multi-Step Form Component for React**
+# Smart-stepper: A State Machine-Driven Multi-Step Form Component for React

 **Introduction**